DavidCary/react-measured-grid/docs/ScrollPosition.md

   - Returns a new instance that is in-range and in-item and represents the same scrolling position, unless the calling instance specified a position that was not in-range.
-  - `vewSize` is the size in pixels of the view window along the relevant axis.
+  - `viewSize` is the size in pixels of the view window along the relevant axis.